Santangelom3/touch_friendly_waybar/README.md

 The cross triggers the "killactive" dispatcher from hyprland, basically closing the active window.

-The square triggers hyprshot, making screenshot, keep in mind that the line is ```hyprshot --clipboard-only -m region -z``` which means that you will have to select the region to capture and that the screenshot will NOT be actually saved, it will only be kept in the clipboard, there for I suggest you to use a clipboard-manager like wl-clipboard or others.
+Pressing or tapping the square triggers the script ```screenshot/shot.sh``` which executes ```grim -g "$(slurp)" - | wl-copy```, which means that you will have to select the region to capture and that the screenshot will NOT be actually saved, it will only be kept in the clipboard, there for I suggest you to use a clipboard-manager like wl-clipboard or others.

 ## Credits